freakout42/macrocalc/README.md

-**mc** - MacroCALC is a Lotus 1-2-3 compatible character based spreadsheet that supports 100000 rows, 700 columns, 40 functions, display formats, file linking, macro programming, pipes and user definable functions.
+**mc** - MacroCALC is a Lotus 1-2-3 compatible character based spreadsheet that supports 100000 rows, 700 columns, 40 functions, display formats, file linking, macro programming, user definable functions and UTF-8 encoded strings.
 It runs on every terminal or emulation that has a correct terminfo-entry.
 The user-interface is very convenient and well-known by 1-2-3 users.
 Function- and arrow-keys and extended video attributes are supported.

 [![MacroCALC](https://mc.freakout.de/assets/logo.jpg "MacroCALC")](https://mc.freakout.de/ "MacroCALC")